saveoursecrets/sdk/doc/overview.md

 Delegated passwords are passwords for other folders managed by the account owner.

+## Primary Password

+The primary password is the password used to unlock the identity vault granting access to an account.

 ## Device Vault

 The device vault contains the signing key that identifies a single